Table of Contents

-Do colleges look at social media accounts of their applicants?
+- Why do colleges look at the social media accounts of applicants?

 A lot of students tend to ask ‘Do colleges look at social media profiles of applicants?’ without being aware that the effect of social media on college admissions is immense.
 Let’s face it: When it comes to knowledge about a person’s life, social media can wreak havoc and change the way people perceive you.
 And several admission officers tend to look at the social accounts of students applying to the college.

 So when applying to universities abroad, it’s important to exercise some caution on how your social media looks.
 Some admissions officers might take the time to look at your Facebook, LinkedIn, Twitter, and Instagram accounts to make a decision on your admit.

 What students and directors of admissions are saying

 Nikhil Fernandes is an international student studying in San Francisco, USA.
 He tells us that when he first applied to schools in the United States, he was shocked to learn that some schools picked on his social media posts and probed him about it during the phone interview.

 “I was speechless when a school official asked me about all the clubbing and party pictures I posted on my Facebook Account.
 In hindsight, I think I got rejected from that school because they might have thought I will do the same once I join school”.